Killer Coffee at Farmer's Market in South Florida

 - Shop for unique gifts while supporting small local businesses.

 - Always bring cash, most businesses accept this type of payment, and you can leave a tip if desired.

 - Freshness.
 Being local, almost everything you find is freshly prepared to be sold during the weekend so that you will have a good experience!

 Although the market season goes from October - April every year due to the intense summer heat in Florida, there are a few smaller ones that run all year round, if you are visiting and have some time to hang out, we recommend taking a look at these, that in our opinion are the most interesting:

 Our favorite farmer’s markets

 - Coconut Creek Farmers Market

-Check out the most complete list of farmer's markets in South Florida and choose the one that is closest to you!
+Check out the most complete list of farmer's markets in South Florida and choose the one closest to you!

-Be sure to double-check the website of each market to get a good idea of the location and times they run.
+Double-check each market's website to get a good idea of the location and times they run.

 Coconut Creek FL | Hometown Market Township Plaza | 1st and 3rd Saturday of the month | 9am to 2pm